nrwl/nx/docs/shared/recipes/add-stack/add-vue.md

 ```

 {% callout type="Note" %}
-The `default` is very import here as it allows us to import the component using `import { Counter } from '@acme/counter'` instead of `import Counter from '@acme/counter'`.
+The `default` is very important here as it allows us to import the component using `import { Counter } from '@acme/counter'` instead of `import Counter from '@acme/counter'`.
 {% /callout %}

 Update your root `./vite.config.ts` to include the following: